Artemis-RGB/Artemis/README.md

  * Counter-Strike Global Offensive (uses native gamestate intergration)

 Support is planned for:
- * Dota 2 (using native gamestate intergration))
+ * Dota 2 (in development right now!)
  * Project CARS (using native memory sharing)
  * What you happen to suggest!

 For online games we greatly perfer to use an official API, since memory reading is frowned upon by anti-cheat sofware.

-Currently the only supported keyboards are the Logitech G910 Orion Spark and Corsair K95 RGB, but progress is being made to support Razer as well.
+The following keyboards are supported:
+ * Corsair K95 RGB
+ * Corsair K70 RGB
+ * Corsair Strafe RGB
+ * Logitech G910
+ * Logitech G810 (untested)
+ * Logitech G410 (untested)

+Razer BlackWidow Chroma support coming soon.

 For any keyboards/games/effects we'd love PRs!